 Currently vRouter service availability is limited to a few early adopters.
 However, Rackspace believes it should be generally available within 1-2 months.
 The vRouter service will cost 18 cents per hour on top of the Cloud Server instance it is running on.

-Check out more about Brocade on SDNCentral: (our favorite is an Interview with Keith Stewart, Brocade Executive)
+Check out more about Brocade on SDxCentral: (our favorite is an Interview with Keith Stewart, Brocade Executive)